netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 ~~~~
 {: #tree title="Augmentations to NETCONF Operations" artwork-align="center}

+Refer to {{NETCONF-example}} for an example of NETCONF operation with "with-immutability" input parameter.

 ### RESTCONF Extensions to Support "with-immutability" {#RESTCONF-ext}

    This document extends {{Sections 4.8 and 9.1.1 of !RFC8040}} to add a query
    parameter named "with-immutability" to the GET operation.
 If present, this parameter
    requests that the server includes the "immutable" metadata annotations in its
    response.
-This parameter is only allowed with no values carried.
-If it has
+This parameter is only allowed with no values carried when interacting with read-only datastores.
-   any unexpected value, then a "400 Bad Request" status-line is returned.
+   If it has any unexpected value, then a "400 Bad Request" status-line is returned.
+   RESTCONF protocol operations for the datastore resources are defined in {{!RFC8527}}.

    To enable a RESTCONF client to discover if the "with-immutability" query parameter
    is supported by the server, the following capability URI is defined: